DaBruce360/networkgovernance/templates/proposal_template.md

 ---
-Title: Title
+Title: Test from Doc Kimble
-Sponsor: Name (GitHub username / email)
+Sponsor: Name Pizza Hut
-Created: DD-MM-YYYY
+Created: 07-31-2019
 Version: version no.
+Ballot Type: Up/Down
-Ballot Type: Up/Down, Multi-Option or Approval Ballot Voting Period:
+Voting Period:
 ---

-# Insert proposal title like "Example title" here
+# This is a test

 ## Description of the proposed Governance Action
-< Insert Text Here>
+< Just giving this a good test run>
 ## Purpose and rationale for the Governance Action and its intended outcomes
 < Insert Text Here>
 ## Identify the specific uses for which Swarm Treasury funds may be expended to support the Governance Action;